 Exercise has already been proven to reduce the risk of gestational diabetes as well as improve the endurance of the mother, resulting in an easier delivery.
 Not to mention, you more likely to get back to your pre-baby weight faster than if you were not active.
 While we know that pregnancy fitness is beneficial for the mom, new studies indicate that maintaining a regular fitness regime during pregnancy will actually lead to a healthier baby, too.

-A New Zealand study is being published in the upcoming issue of the Journal of Clinical Endocrinology & Metabolism, and it shows that women who exercised regularly during the second half of their pregnancy were more likely to give birth to babies with a lower birth weight.
-While a lower birth weight might not seem preferable, it actually is healthier since a too-high weight is an indicator of childhood obesity.
+Studies show that women who exercised regularly during the second half of their pregnancy were more likely to give birth to babies with a lower birth weight.
+While a lower birth weight might not seem preferable, it actually is healthier since a too high weight is an indicator of childhood obesity.

 How to Exercise Safely During Pregnancy

 Now that you know the many benefits to staying active during your pregnancy, you need to make sure you are not doing anything too strenuous that could result in injury.
 So, here are a few guidelines to safely exercising during your pregnancy:

 - Consult your doctor – It’s a great idea to discuss your fitness regime with your obstetrician and get his/her approval first.
 While it is healthy to continue exercising, your body is different now and some activities may not be conducive to your pregnant state.

 - Don’t Overdo It – This is not the time to try for a personal record in the upcoming 5K or to push yourself to tackle a new goal.
 You are growing a human being, and that takes a lot of effort.
 As a result, your body may need more recovery time in between workouts and you may need to reduce the intensity of your workouts – like switch to power walking or swimming instead of running.